-Classification & Housing

-Youths are classified according to Title 15.
-However, youths were not always housed based on their classifications.
-During a portion of this inspection period, the entire population of the facility was housed together in one housing unit.
-Including males, females, and transgender youth of all ages, youths who were medically fragile, cognitively disabled, suffering from a mental illness, or drug addiction.
-These youth sentences ranged from serving weekends to youth(s) committed to the Secure Track Program.
+Classification & Housing: Youth are classified according to Title 15.
+However, youths were not always housed based upon their classifications.
+During a portion of this inspection period, The facility operated a single housing unit for a portion of this inspection period, the entire population of the facility was housed together in one housing unit.
+This included: males, females, and transgender youths.
+Youths who were medically fragile, mentally incompetent, cognitively disabled, mentally ill, and drug dependent.
+Secure Track youth are also housed in the general population.